Missed or Late assessments

-- Failure to submit assessment work by the due date without approval will result in Not Achieved grade of the Standard
+Failure to submit assessment work by the final due date without approval will result in Not Achieved grade of the Standard

 Students may apply in writing using the approved form to the teacher for an extension in limited circumstances.
 If a student has been prevented from working towards an internally assessed standard for valid reasons such as illness or a family bereavement an extension may be applied for

-- Students will be granted an extension where the reasons are deemed valid
+Students will be granted an extension where the reasons are deemed valid (with CL approval)

-- Where an extension involves checkpoints during the preparation period, an extension is highly unlikely to be granted if prior checkpoint deadlines for the task have not been met.
+Where an extension involves checkpoints or milestones during the preparation period, an extension is highly unlikely to be granted if prior checkpoint deadlines for the task have not been met.

 In rare cases, eg when a student is doing only part of a course, submission dates may vary or be extended for the individual as part of the personalised programme ( planned in conjunction with the LA.)